Naeural AI OS -- Decentralized ubiquitous computing MLOps execution engine: Architecture

 \subsection{Integration with Web3}

-The use of on-demand AI functionalities and capabilities offered by the \textbf{AiXpand Network} involves two main stages.
+The use of on-demand AI functionalities and capabilities offered by the \textbf{Naeural Network} involves two main stages.
 The first stage involves the financial commitment of the processing power consumer, where a designated amount of tokens is allocated for covering AI request-related expenses.
 In the second stage, decentralized job execution takes place.

-To facilitate efficient communication between local nodes, the \textbf{AiXpand Network} employs the \textbf{AiXpand} communication protocol, which utilizes \emph{MQTT} as the underlying transport layer. \emph{MQTT} is a widely adopted protocol known for its reliable scalability in IoT applications.
-The lifecycle of the \textbf{AiXpand Protocol} is encapsulated within the \textbf{AiXpand PyE2 SDK}, simplifying its implementation and usage.
+To facilitate efficient communication between local nodes, the \textbf{Naeural Network} employs the \textbf{Naeural} communication protocol, which utilizes \emph{MQTT} as the underlying transport layer. \emph{MQTT} is a widely adopted protocol known for its reliable scalability in IoT applications.
+The lifecycle of the \textbf{Naeural Protocol} is encapsulated within the \textbf{Naeural PyE2 SDK}, simplifying its implementation and usage.

 To guarantee compensation for potential worker nodes' efforts, it is essential that network requests are accompanied by a financial commitment.
-By including information pertaining to a valid inbound \textbf{AiXpand} wallet transaction, an \textbf{AiXpand Node} can process a designated workload.
+By including information pertaining to a valid inbound \textbf{Naeural} wallet transaction, an \textbf{Naeural Node} can process a designated workload.
 This step can be executed by the consumer application or via a separate procedure, as long as it is completed before submitting the workload to the network.

-The \textbf{AiXpand PyE2 SDK}'s primary roles are to manage relevant financial information before disseminating the request on the network and to simplify the integration of this technology within external systems.
+The \textbf{Naeural PyE2 SDK}'s primary roles are to manage relevant financial information before disseminating the request on the network and to simplify the integration of this technology within external systems.
 For processes that necessitate multiple network requests, substantial transaction fees may be incurred.
-To minimize expenses related to utilizing cryptocurrency networks, depositing a larger sum into an escrow account is possible, allowing the \textbf{AiXpand} internal blockchain to oversee expended funds.
+To minimize expenses related to utilizing cryptocurrency networks, depositing a larger sum into an escrow account is possible, allowing the \textbf{Naeural} internal blockchain to oversee expended funds.

-The \textbf{AiXpand PyE2 SDK} employs specific \emph{Web3} components for interacting with payment channels, contingent on implementation.
-On the \textbf{AiXpand E2} side, a simple validation is performed to determine whether the request is signed by the \textbf{AiXpand Node} owner and run locally (in which case payment is unnecessary) or whether a valid funding transaction is attached.
+The \textbf{Naeural PyE2 SDK} employs specific \emph{Web3} components for interacting with payment channels, contingent on implementation.
+On the \textbf{Naeural E2} side, a simple validation is performed to determine whether the request is signed by the \textbf{Naeural Node} owner and run locally (in which case payment is unnecessary) or whether a valid funding transaction is attached.